-1. The strength of the response to the activities (A-I) outlined under section I. 1 of the NOFO.
+- The strength of the response to the activities (A-I) outlined under section I. 1 of the NOFO. - 2.
+The strength and reasonableness of the plan to implement the program within the 5-year period of performance.

-- 2. The strength and reasonableness of the plan to implement the program within the 4year period of performance. - 3.
-The strength and feasibility of the plan to develop a new or enhance an existing online database and communication mechanism that will provide in-person and virtual resource and referral options to facilitate consultation support to pediatric primary care practices - 4.
-The strength of the evidence-based practices and web-based education and training sessions that mental health care teams will provide to pediatric primary care providers to increase timely detection, assessment, treatment and referral of children and adolescents with behavioral disorders. - 5.
-The strength of the proposed methods to achieve project health equity goals and objectives in pediatric behavioral health. - 6.
-The adequacy of plans to participate in HRSA's technical assistance activities, including sharing best practices, and lessons learned. - 7.
+- 3. The strength of the evidence-based practices and web-based education and training sessions that mental health care teams will provide to pediatric primary care providers to increase timely detection, assessment, treatment and referral of children and adolescents with behavioral disorders. - 4.
+The strength of the proposed methods to achieve project health equity goals and objectives in pediatric behavioral health. - 5.
+The adequacy of plans to participate in HRSA's technical assistance activities, including sharing best practices, and lessons learned. - 6.
 The effectiveness of the plan to ensure that federal funds secured through this funding opportunity will complement existing non-federal resources to build a new program or build upon, expand, and enhance existing programs that do not currently have HRSA funding and assess the potential for program scalability.